Washougal Waterfront Park and Trail Grand Opening

 How Did We Get Here?

 Director David Ripp secured a $200,000 Integrated Planning Grant (IPG) to evaluate the environmental condition of the waterfront property (formerly the Hambleton Bros.
 Lumber Co.) prior to purchase.
 After reviewing all reports, the Commission made the decision to move forward.
 In November 2012, the Port finalized negotiations to purchase 13.23 acres of the waterfront property from developer Killian Pacific.
 “The goal of both the Port and Killian Pacific is to bring this property to a higher and better use and plan to work together on a cohesive development for the entire site,” said David Ripp, Port Executive Director.
 “We also plan to seek additional grant finding for development of the Waterfront Revitalization project.” » Read more

 Recreational Element / Clean-Up Process / Trail Design

 See the “Trail Master Plan”, prepared by Berger/ABAM and presented to the commission at their February 18, 2014 regular meeting.

 In March 2013, a team was formed with the experience, expertise, and familiarity with the Port to develop the vision for the newly acquired Waterfront Property.
 Contracts were signed with:

-- Rod Orlando Technical Writing & Planning, to update the Port’s Recreational Facilities Element of its Comprehensive Scheme, an important piece of the grant application process.
+- Rod Orlando Technical Writing & Planning, to update the Port’s Recreational Lands & Facilities Element, an addendum to the Port’s Comprehensive Scheme of Harbor Improvements and Strategic Plan, and an important piece of the grant application process.